 The processes by which the coated electrode was degraded differed from that of the uncoated electrode.
 Erosion of the coated electrode tip face and resulting tip face growth was accompanied by a form of surface deformation unique to the coated electrode.
 Eventual penetration of the zinc, and breakdown and loss of the TiC coating caused the coating and hence the electrode to fail.

 - The brittle TiC electrode coating cracked easily due to defects present from the coating process.
 These cracks allowed the penetration of zinc in localized areas which diffused along the coating electrode interface which formed a layer of brass underneath the coating. - Upon successive weld force cycles, the hard coating on top of the soft brass layer broke apart easily and extruded the underlying brass into the cracks formed between coating plates.
+Extrusion and movement of beta brass under the coating material caused the coating to be carried to the periphery of the electrode where it easily became lost to the steel shet.

-With copper alloys in direct contact with the molten zinc coating presented upon each weld, the development of gamma brass led to the loss of material as well as areas of TiC coating. - Continued pressure from the weld force cycle embedded the broken plates of TiC coating further into the alloy layers on the electrode surface.
+With copper alloys in direct contact with the molten zinc coating presented upon each weld, the development of gamma brass led to the loss of material as well as areas of TiC coating.

+- Continued pressure from the weld force cycle embedded the broken plates of TiC coating further into the alloy layers on the electrode surface.
 The embedded TiC was not detected by EDS surface scans resulting in inaccurate readings of remaining elemental Ti on the electrode surface. - Tip diameter growth due to the depression and extrusion of the brass layer termed micro-deformation occurred only with the coated electrodes and explained the phenomenon of tip diameter growth with little electrode length reduction.
 As the coating was broken and depressed into the electrode slightly, the original area occupied by the coating is spread out with the brass that was extruded around it increasing the area by up to 40% in some areas.

-6.3 Future Work
+6.3 Recommendations for Future Work